Building Miyako's Future Together

 I cannot change anything alone.
 But together with you, we can.

-Please lend me your strength.
 Let's create Miyako's future together.

 Join Us